TDGCN-Based Mobile Multiuser Physical-Layer Authentication for EI-Enabled IIoT: TDGCN-Based Mobile Multiuser PLA

 \subsection{Graph Initialization Module}

-\begin{rem} CNNs have been extensively employed to capture the spatial-frequency features of multidimensional CSI fingerprints in MIMO systems, as seen in \cite{liao2019security,meng2023multiuser,gao2024esanet}.
+CNNs have been extensively employed to capture the spatial-frequency features of multidimensional CSI fingerprints in MIMO systems, as seen in \cite{liao2019security,meng2023multiuser,gao2024esanet}.
 However, existing CNN-based PLA models often overlook the latent dependency relationships between each CSI dimension.
-With the introduction of IRSs, wireless environments between transmitters and Bob undergo changes, resulting in strong correlations between various dimensional features of CSI fingerprints.
-Recognizing that the above dependency relationships can be naturally represented as graphs, we propose a graph-based approach to address this challenge. \end{rem} The fundamental structure of a graph consists of nodes and edges, commonly denoted as $\mathcal{G}=(\mathcal{V},\mathcal{E})$.
+Recognizing that the dependency relationships can be naturally represented as graphs, we propose a graph-based approach to address this challenge.
+The fundamental structure of a graph consists of nodes and edges, commonly denoted as $\mathcal{G}=(\mathcal{V},\mathcal{E})$.
 Nodes $\mathcal{V}$ represent CSI fingerprint sequences and are the basic building blocks of the graph $\mathcal{G}$.
 Edges $\mathcal{E}$ serve as connectors between nodes $\mathcal{V}$, revealing the relationships and interactions among them.
 Edges $\mathcal{E}$ can be either directed or undirected, and they can be assigned weights to quantify the strength or significance of connections between nodes $\mathcal{V}$.
 Compared with traditional graph structures, GNNs can produce more enriched and insightful node representations leveraging DL-based node learning and updating continually.

 The latent relationships between CSI sequences $\bm{X}$ are modeled by the adjacency matrix.
 Firstly, the similarity matrix $\bm{S}$ between each dimension fingerprint $\bm{x}$ is calculated by

 where $\sigma_{\mathrm{ReLU}}(x)=\mathrm{max}(0,x)$ denotes the Rectified Linear Unit (ReLU) activation function and $d_{\mathrm{Eu}}(\bm{x}_i,\bm{x}_j)$ represents the Euclidean distance between $\bm{x}_i$ and $\bm{x}_j$.
 Then, the adjacency matrix $\bm{A}$ is obtained by $\bm{A}=\sigma_{\mathrm{ReLU}}(\bm{S}\bm{\Upsilon})$, where $\bm{\Upsilon}$ represents learnable parameters.
 Moreover, $\bm{A}$ undergoes a sparsification process, wherein a significant portion of its elements is set to 0, rendering the matrix sparser and reducing the computational load.
 Specifically, the threshold $\theta$ is introduced for normalization as $A_{ij}=\{ $.